Artificial heart valve: Background

-Mechanical valves

 Mechanical valves come in three main types – caged ball, tilting-disc and bileaflet – with various modifications on these designs.
 Caged ball valves are no longer implanted.
 Bileaflet valves are the most common type of mechanical valve implanted in patients today.

 First transplants

 The first artificial heart valve was a clear plastic tube with a free-moving ball, trapped between restrictions at the inlet and outlet.
 The early ball check valve design opened when the heart contracted and the blood pressure in the chamber exceeded the heart's outside pressure, allowing blood to flow.
 When the heart finished contracting, the pressure inside the chamber dropped, allowing the ball to move back against the base of the valve to form a seal.
 Charles A. Hufnagel implanted his tube and ball design into ten patients (six of whom survived the operation) in 1952, marking the first heart valve transplant with limited success.
 For the next 8 years, Hufnagel transplants continued.
 However, the design was never proven or adopted as a reliable medical treatment.

 The Starr-Edwards caged ball valve.

-Miles 'Lowell' Edwards is recognized as the first to invent a truly successful heart valve.
+Miles "Lowell' Edwards is recognized as the first to invent a truly safe and effective heart valve.
 His design relied on a patented, caged-ball check valve.
 Edwards' design was surgically implanted by Albert Starr for the first time in 1960 and was successfully used to save heart patients around the world for the next 47 years.
 The design consisted of a silicone ball enclosed in a methyl metacrylate cage welded to a ring.
 Edward's invention is known today as the Starr-Edwards valve, which continues to provide life-saving service for many heart patients treated before 2007.
-The Star-Edwards valve set a record for providing a patient 48 years of service before requiring replacement.
+The Starr-Edwards valve set a record for providing a patient 48 years of service before requiring replacement.
 Mechanical heart valves, such as the Star-Edwards Valve, are strongly associated with blood clot formation and require a high dose of anticoagulant, usually with a target INR of 3.0–4.5.
 In 2007 the Starr-Edwards Valve was retired and replaced by Edwards Lifesciences with the Edwards Myxo ETlogix annuloplasty ring.